Common Core State Standards Testing Accessibility

 How You Can Help

 Though the NFB has advocated extensively, our work is far from finished.
 We are continuing to gather information regarding PARCC and Smarter Balanced practice and operational tests.
 Your feedback in this area is critical.
 As parents, students, and teachers, you can provide NFB with valuable data reflective of the assessments’ use within your local school districts.
-In particular, as students take the assessments for the first time this spring, we want to know when and where accessibility and accommodation failures happen so that we can help ensure any problems are fixed.
+In particular, as students take the assessments this fall and spring, we want to know when and where accessibility and accommodation failures happen so that we can help ensure any problems are fixed.
 Please complete the following survey and encourage other parents, students, and teachers to do the same: Common Core Assessment Survey.

 410-659-9314, extension 2440